yegor256/blog/_posts/2015/feb/2015-02-09-serious-code-reviewer.md

 There are a few different fears a serious code reviewer should renounce.
 The first and most popular is the fear of offending an author of the code.
 "_I'd better close my eyes and pretend I didn't see her bugs today so tomorrow she will ignore my mistakes_"&mdash;This is the kind of attitude this fear produces.
 Needless to say, it's counterproductive and degrades code quality and team morale.
 Here is my advice: be direct, honest, and straight-forward.
 If you don't like the code, you don't like it.
 You shouldn't care how your opinion will be taken by the author of the code.

 If you do have such feelings toward your colleagues, there is something wrong with the management model.
-You're afraid of being rejected by the team for "not being a team player", which is a label attached to you by the weakest members of the team, not by the project sponsor.
+You're afraid of being rejected by the team for "not being a team player," which is a label attached to you by the weakest members of the team, not by the project sponsor.
 The sponsor pays you to produce high-quality software.
 The sponsor doesn't care how much your intention to increase quality offends others, who care less.
 The sponsor